LTV Syllabus

 See Build Workshop Instructions.
 Note that there are multiple levels of complexity and output that you can strive for as a team.
 This exercise is an opportune moment to experiment and push yourself when the stakes are low.

-NOTE: Please bring your laptop to class
+Note: Please bring your laptop to class.

 CLASS 17.
-AGENTIC AI WORKSHOP
+BUILD WORKSHOP PART 2

 In today’s class, we will conduct an exercise focused on startup hiring.
 We have touched on some of these themes with many cases and will use this class session to deconstruct the nuts and bolts of how to source, interview, and close candidates.
 Our class guest will be Claire Hughes Johnson, former COO and current Board member of Stripe.